cartridge-gg/beer-baron/README.md

 - **Dynamic games**: Contracts have been designed to handle many games at once, and players can choose to modifiy the game parameters to suit their needs.
 Eg: Maybe you have 20 beer recipes and 30 different hop types, you can create a game with those parameters.
 - **Game lobby**: Contracts include a basic Lobby system, where players can find games.
 - **Optimistic client updates**: Where possible the game optimistically updates the client before resolving the transaction.

-### Dojo World In detail

-#### Systems

-- `Buy Hops` : Buy hops from the VRGDA market
-- `Game` : Game and Lobby logic
-- `Start Beer Auction` : Start the beer auction
-- `Start Hops Auction` : Start the hops auction
-- `Build Farm` : Build a farm
-- `Harvest Farm` : Harvest a farm
-- `Brew Beer` : Brew a beer
-- `Bottle Beer` : Bottle a beer
-- `Sell Beer` : Sell beer to the market

-#### Components

-- `Auction` : Maintains the state of a VRGDA auction
-- `TavernAuction` : Maintains the state of the Inverse VRGDA auction
-- `GoldBalance` : Maintains the state of a players gold balance
-- `ItemBalance` : Maintains the state of a players item balance (Hops, Beer, Flowers)
-- `Brew` : Tracks brew batches
-- `BrewBatchTrack` : Counts batches of beer
-- `Game` : Tracks the state of a game
-- `GameTracker` : Tracks number of games player in World
-- `Player` : Tracks the state of a player per game
-- `FarmArea` : Tracks the state of a farm

 ### Launch the Example in Under 30 Seconds